 23. Similar criticisms have been made by Professor Ellen Seiter of UC-San Diego, Professor Jib Fowles of the University of Houston and Professor Jonathan Freedman of the University of Toronto.

-positive effects.Professor David Buckingham of London University – who is probably the leading academic analyst of media effects on children in the UK – has argued that children may indeed benefit fictional violence: it helps them to conquer the fears
+have positive effects.Professor David Buckingham of London University – who is probably the leading academic analyst of media effects on children in the UK – has argued that children may indeed benefit fictional violence: it helps them to conquer

 25. Another academic view is that violent movies are not dangerous and unhealthy but instead provide a safe environment in which to explore issues of violence.

-of it.
+have heard of it.
 It was called "Longitudinal Relations Between Children’s Exposure to TV Violence and their Aggressive and Violent Behaviour in young Adulthood 1977 – 1992.
-The world’s press reported its claim that: "These results support the
+The world’s press reported its claim that: "These

 27. Of course, this was taken by journalists to prove that violence on television turns children into violent adults.
 Did it?

-many non-television factors involved such as "neuropsychological abnormalities, poor child rearing, socio-economic deprivation, poor peer relations, attitudes and beliefs supporting aggression, drug and alcohol abuse, frustration and provocation and
+are many non-television factors involved such as "neuropsychological abnormalities, poor child rearing, socio-economic deprivation, poor peer relations, attitudes and beliefs supporting aggression, drug and alcohol abuse, frustration and

-typically the Roadrunner cartoons (rated very violent).
-It finally even acknowledged that "the effect sizes for media violence on aggression revealed in this longitudinal study are modest" Here is a brief but typical example of what this recent
+included typically the Roadrunner cartoons (rated very violent).
+It finally even acknowledged that "the effect sizes for media violence on aggression revealed in this longitudinal study are modest" Here is a brief but typical example of

-the egg?
+which is the egg?
 The researchers touch on that in the study, but even though it is the most important question, it gets only a few paragraphs in which they fail to resolve the issue.
-Basically, they argue that, because not all the aggressive adults still watched
+Basically, they argue that, because not all the aggressive

 33. Thus the research – like so many other studies – fails to show any causal link between watching violent entertainment and being violent (or aggressive).

-energy levels also and make people feel more aggressive – more "up for it".
+raise energy levels also and make people feel more aggressive – more "up for it".
 That seems like commonsense: we all tend to be a bit bouncier when we have thoroughly enjoyed something.
-And that, one strongly suspects, is often what these laboratory
+And that, one strongly suspects, is often what

 42. Overviews or meta-analyses in the 1990’s have continued to find a persuasive consensus that violent and explicit sec scenes excite dangerous anti-women attitudes.